jeremyschlatter/env/README.md

 **About my environment**

-This config installs [kitty](https://sw.kovidgoyal.net/kitty/), which I use as my terminal emulator.
+This config installs [ghostty](https://ghostty.org/), which I use as my terminal emulator.

-It configures kitty to use a custom shell (bash with a custom bashrc).
-To use my shell config outside kitty, you can run it manually as `shell`.

 **Other Notes**